CarlosArocha/disaster_response_pipeline_project/README.md

 ![screenshot2](https://github.com/CarlosArocha/disaster_response_pipeline_project/blob/master/Screenshots/Screenshot2.png)

 <a name="licenses"></a>
-### Licenses:
+### Licenses and Acknowledgment:

-Appen (Figure-8) for the use of their dataset.
+Thanks to Appen (Figure-Eight) for bring us these huge dataset,  the classification was a great work.
+Thanks Udacity for the opportunity to bring us this project and their initial code.
-MIT License for the use of NLTK Library.
+Thanks to MIT for license the use of NLTK Library.